breinbaas/breinbaas.github.io/docs/_posts/2021-05-03-flutter-code-snippets.md

     buf.close()
 ```

-Now you can use this on the client side without having to worry about the endline characters.
+Now you can use this on the client side without having to worry about the endline characters with code like;

 ```
+Map map = json.decode(response.body);
 Uint8List imgdata = base64.decode(map['image']);
+return Image.memory(imgdata);
 ```

-and you are good to go.
-I think it should actually be handled on the Python side but hey..

 ### GCP pyhton functions and Flutter